foundation/foundation-sites/CONTRIBUTING.md

 ## Contributing

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+1. Create your feature branch (`git checkout -b my-new-feature`)
-3. Test your changes to the best of your ability.
+1. Test your changes to the best of your ability.
 We've provided a test/ folder, feel free to add to it as necessary.
 4. Update the documentation to reflect your changes if they add or changes current functionality.
-Make sure you are in the docs folder, then run `bundle && bundle exec foreman start` to compile to documentation.
+Make sure you are in the docs folder, then run `bundle && bundle exec foreman start` to compile 1o documentation.
-5. Commit your changes (`git commit -am 'Added some feature'`)
+1. Commit your changes (`git commit -am 'Added some feature'`)
-6. Push to the branch (`git push origin my-new-feature`)
+1. Push to the branch (`git push origin my-new-feature`)
-7. Create new Pull Request
+1. Create new Pull Request